Sourcing abstract management software for your upcoming conference? Here are 11 things you need to do before you set it up.

 The sooner you decide how you’ll be publishing your book – in print and/or digital format – the better.
 As sustainability becomes increasingly important across all industries, many deem the printed book of proceedings to be outdated and unnecessary.
 However, not everyone agrees.

 With a platform like Ex Ordo, you can create your book of proceedings directly from your abstract management system, using a ready-to-go template.
 Bear in mind you’ll be making loads of changes and tweaks to your programme as your event takes shape.
-Because your data is available across the whole platform, any changes you make to the programme – right up to and including conference day itself – will be accurately reflected in your final book of proceedings.
+Your data is available across the whole platform.
+Any changes you make to the programme right up to and including conference day itself will be reflected in your final book of proceedings.
 Magic!

 The decisions you make when collecting and reviewing submissions in your abstract management process will have a huge impact on your conference timeline.
 For example, if you configure your system for a two-stage review or to collect camera-ready submissions, you’ll need to leave enough time for this to take place.

-Review your whole conference timeline (see the conference timeline in our eBook, and our foolproof conference planning checklist, broken down by month and task) to make sure your deadlines are realistic.
+Review your whole conference timeline (see the conference timeline in our foolproof conference planning checklist, broken down by month and task) to make sure your deadlines are realistic.
 And then add in some contingency to cover you if you need to extend submission or review deadlines.
-If you don’t add some wiggle room, you may end up scrambling to pull things together at the last minute – which could mean late nights for you and your committee.
-Be prepared, and give your team a cushion of time to ensure the peer review process runs smoothly.
+If you don’t add some wiggle room, you may scramble to pull things together at the last minute.
+This could mean late nights for you and your committee.
+Be prepared, and give your team a bit of lee-way to ensure the peer review process runs smoothly.

 10. Assign the correct time zone to your conference

-It’s easy to overlook the potential for confusion that’s created by time zone differences.
-Make sure your abstract management system is configured to your local time zone – and then make sure your authors and delegates are aware of this.
-This needs to be made crystal clear, as you have more important things to do than field angry emails from authors who misread the time zone and missed your submissions deadline.
+One can easily overlook the potential for confusion created by time zone differences.
+Make sure your abstract management software is configured to your local time zone – and then make sure your authors and delegates are aware of this.
+You need to be clear as you have more important things to do than field emails from authors who misread the time zone and missed your submission deadline.

-11. Keep your content connected on a single conference management platform
+11. Keep your content connected on a abstract management platform

 Academic event planners need to use loads of varied software to keep on top of things.
 It can often get confusing.
-So, the value of being able to manage all the content for your event in one central place cannot be over-emphasised.
-A connected conference management system, like Ex Ordo – which provides not only dynamic abstract management capabilities for painless peer review, but also a registration system, virtual conference platform, and mobile conference app – is a game-changer for planners.
+One cannot overemphasize the value of managing all the content for your event in one central place.
+A connected abstract management system, like Ex Ordo.